rundeck/docs/en/administration/configuration/encryptable-properties.md

-% Rundeck PRO Config Property Encryption
+% Rundeck Enterprise Config Property Encryption

-All Rundeck PRO bundles come with a feature that allows you to encrypt the values in the rundeck-config.properties file.
+All Rundeck Enterprise bundles come with a feature that allows you to encrypt the values in the rundeck-config.properties file.

 ### Approach
 To use encrypted properties in Rundeck you will have a master password that will be used to encrypt and decrypt the other passwords you wish to use in the rundeck-config.properties file.